Two Days In Dublin Itinerary

 We'll start at Trinity College which is the centre point for Dublin and a landmark you can use so you'll always know where you are.

-This page has more details on the route.
+This page has full details of this route.

 Trinity to Guinness: Easy to follow Walking Route through Dublin